Highlands, New York

 Highlands is a town on the eastern border of Orange County, New York.
 The population was 12,939 at the 2020 census.
-West Point, including the United States Military Academy, is located alongside the Hudson River in Highlands, and the military reservation occupies a large part of the town.
+West Point, including the United States Military Academy, is located alongside the Hudson River in Highlands.

 History

 The town was first settled circa 1725 by John Moore, a patentee for this territory.
 During the American Revolution, colonial forces constructed Fort Montgomery and Fort Clinton to obstruct enemy progress on the river.
 Highlands was created from the town of Cornwall in 1872, making it one of the last towns formed in the county.

 Geography

 Highlands is located at 41°21′36″N 074°00′30″W (41.3601108, -74.0084276) and its elevation is 1017 ft.
-According to the 2010 U.S. census, the town has a total area of 33.46 sqmi, of which 30.40 sqmi is land and 3.06 sqmi is water.
+According to the 2020 U.S. census, the town has a total area of 33.46 sqmi, of which 30.40 sqmi is land and 3.06 sqmi is water.
 Part of the southern town line is the border of Rockland County.
 The eastern town boundary is the border of Putnam County, marked by the Hudson River.

 US-9W and NY-218 are important north-south highways.
 NY-293 intersects these, west of the military academy.